Allen T. Paredes: Early life and education

-He finished schooling at the Victoria School Foundation in Marikina in 1982 before attending the Philippine Military Academy (PMA) in 1984 and graduated as a member of the PMA's "Maringal" Class of 1988.
-He attended various courses locally and abroad, such as courses in the Armed Forces of the Philippines Command and General Staff College and earned his Masters in National Security Administration (MNSA) at the National Defense College of the Philippines (NDCP), Class 48.
-He underwent military pilot training at the Philippine Air Force School in Basilio Fernando Air Base in Lipa, Batangas after graduating and completed the training course in 1990.
+Paredes finished schooling at the Victoria School Foundation in Marikina in 1982 before attending the Philippine Military Academy (PMA) in 1984 and graduated as a member of the PMA's "Maringal" Class of 1988.
+He attended various courses locally and abroad, such as courses in the Armed Forces of the Philippines Command and General Staff College and earned his Masters in National Security Administration (MNSA) at the National Defense College of the Philippines (NDCP), Class 48. where he finished as Class Valedictorian and Thesis Gold Medalist.
+He underwent military pilot training at the Philippine Air Force School in Basilio Fernando Air Base in Lipa, Batangas after graduating and completed the training course in 1990, where he received the McMicking Award for his piloting performance.

+Paredes also became a Senior Executive Fellow at Harvard University and was a Thesis Gold Medalist for his theses at Development Academy of the Philippines, where he earned his Master in Development & Security.
+He also earned his Master in Public Management at the University of the Philippines Diliman and completed the comptrollership course and Intelligence courses in the AFP.

 Military career

 After graduating from the PMA in 1988 and finishing his military pilot training in 1990.
 He started his junior days as a lieutenant as a seasoned attack pilot in the 18th Attack Squadron under the 15th Strike Wing flying the McDonnell Douglas MD 520MG Defender light attack helicopters, conducting air support operations in Mindanao.
-Since then, he was primarily assigned on helicopters, logistics, research and development, maintenance, and safety missions and positions, where he served as the Assistant Chief of Staff for Logistics, OA-4; and became commander of the Air Force Research & Development Center, the 410th Maintenance Wing and the 420th Supply Wing, both headquartered at Clark Air Base in Pampanga.
+Paredes flew a total of 76 combat missions and afterwards received the Top Gun Award as an expert for Aerial Rocketry.
+Since then, Paredes was primarily assigned on helicopters, logistics, research and development, maintenance, and safety missions and positions, where he served as the Assistant Chief of Staff for Personnel, A-1; Assistant Chief of Staff for Logistics, OA-4; and became commander of the Air Force Research & Development Center, the 410th Maintenance Wing and the 420th Supply Wing, both headquartered at Clark Air Base in Pampanga.
 Paredes also served as commander of the 20th Attack Squadron of the 15th Strike Wing, utilizing the McDonnell Douglas MD 520MG Defenders as the squadron's 11th commander.

 Paredes also served as the commander of the Tactical Operations Group 10, based in Cagayan de Oro.
 During his time as a colonel, he was also part of a special committee during the Death of Jesse Robredo in 2012, where he served as the Air Force representative during the investigation.
-He also served as Deputy Wing Commander of the 250th Presidential Airlift Wing and as the Director of Air Force Safety Office.
-He earned his first star and was promoted to brigadier general in 2016, as he commanded the 250th Presidential Airlift Wing, from February 2016 to July 2018.
+Paredes also served as Deputy Wing Commander of the 250th Presidential Airlift Wing and as the Director of Air Force Safety Office.
+He earned his first star and was promoted to brigadier general in 2016, as he commanded the 250th Presidential Airlift Wing, from February 2016 to July 2018, where he flew both President Benigno Aquino III and Rodrigo Duterte.
+Paredes also flew then-President Rodrigo Duterte to the ground zero of Marawi City during the Battle of Marawi.